bbrowning/crc-operator/README.md

   release will add a new API to manage multiple CRC VM images where the user can choose which (ie 4.4.5, 4.4.6, 4.5.0, etc) they want to spin up.
+- The client certificate in the kubeconfig generated for the kubeadmin user is only valid for one month or less.
+Perhaps we shouldn't provide that and expect a user to just `oc login` with their username and password.
+- Multiple CRC clusters running in a single parent cluster can result in the redhat/certified/community operator pods in the openshift-marketplace namespace crashlooping because they don't come up quickly enough and their liveness probe fails.
+This appears to be both too aggressive liveness probes for those pods combined with quay.io IP-based rate limiting and all these clusters appearing as one IP to quay.io.

 # Development